-In doing this sort of thing we try not to say the - phase is 180 degrees out of phase.
+In doing this sort of thing we try not to say the - phase in 180 degrees out of phase.
 That is because this describes a time delay.
 In this case the peak of the - phase is occurring at exactly the same time as the + phase.
 Except that the signal is inverted.
-What we should say is that we have an in phase signal and an inverted signal.
+So we just say we have an in phase signal or an inverted signal.

-The following stage is a standard Baxandal tone control with bass and treble controls.
+The following stage is a standard Baxandal tone control with bas and treble controls.
 Though in pro audio we avoid such consumer grade terms and refer to these as LF and HF EQ.
 It is to be noted that the signal enters into the CW (clockwise) ends of the controls.
 The wipers connect to the - inputs of the opamp which means this is an inverting circuit.
-Because the signal entering from the previous circuit was inverted, this inverting circuit puts the signal back into phase as indicated with a + sign in the TONE OUT line.
+Because the signal entering from the previous circuit was inverted, this inverting circuit puts the signal back into phase as indicated with a + sign in the TONE_OUT line.